William Mitchell College of Law

-William Mitchell College of Law was a private law school from 1956 to 2015 in Saint Paul, Minnesota, United States.
-Accredited by the American Bar Association (ABA), it offered full- and part-time legal education in pursuit of the Juris Doctor (J.D.) degree.
+The William Mitchell College of Law was a private law school from 1956 to 2015 in Saint Paul, Minnesota, United States.
+On December 9, 2015, the Hamline University School of Law and the William Mitchell College of Law were merged to form the Mitchell Hamline School of Law.

-On December 9, 2015, Hamline University School of Law merged into William Mitchell College of Law, and became the Mitchell Hamline School of Law.
+Before the 2015 merger, the law school was accredited by the American Bar Association, and offered full-time and part-time legal education in pursuit of the Juris Doctor degree.

 History

 William Mitchell was the product of five predecessor schools, all in the Twin Cities, which ultimately merged in 1956.
 Although they varied in size and location, each one was originally established as a part-time, evening-program law school.
 This was meant to open the doors of the legal profession to men and women working full-time to support themselves and their families.